emmalepsy/emmalepsy.github.io/_posts/2015-11-04-why-freelancers-should-discuss-rates.md

 When I’m dealing with confusing revisions, or am unsure what to charge, I can go to my community to get insights and support.

-## A Freelancer’s Money Problems Are Unique
+## A freelancer’s money problems are unique

 Shortly after starting my freelance business, I had lunch with my best friend who works as a librarian.
 She had lots of questions, and I quickly realized that my financial life had grown complicated and confusing.
 After lunch, I told her I had to go to a meeting with my accountants.